k911/composer-xdebug-handler-signals-bug-reproducer/SIGNALS.md

     # ^C
     ```

-    As you can see, process was stopped, but signal handler were never executed due to CLI sends it to first process not to the child.
-Of you could say, send signal to second process, which will execute signal and end process, but it makes CLI commands being unfriendly.
+    As you can see, process was stopped, but signal handler were never executed, because CLI sends it to first process, not to the child.
+Of course, I could send signal to second (child) process, which will handle signal and end process, but it makes CLI commands being unfriendly for end users.